-Internet sextortion scams target thousands of individuals every year, and at Digital Investigations Inc., we are seeing a disturbing rise in scams specifically targeting active military service members.
+Internet sextortion scams target thousands of individuals every year, and at Digital Investigations Inc., we are seeing a disturbing rise in dating scams specifically targeting active military service members.
 Military sextortion cases are on the rise because cybercriminals have found ways to exploit the unique vulnerabilities of those actively serving in the armed forces for financial gain.

 Why Are Military Service Members Vulnerable to Sextortion Scams?